Sore Throat

 A sore throat can be avoided by taking a few simple precautions.

-To avoid the bacteria that can cause a sore throat, take the following precautions:
+To avoid the bacteria and viruses that can cause a sore throat, take the following precautions:

-- Use alcohol-based hand sanitizers if soap and water aren't accessible.
+- Use alcohol-based hand sanitizers if soap and water are not accessible

-- Don't smoke or be near someone who does.
+- Do not smoke or be near someone who does

 Conclusion

-The majority of sore throats are caused by viral and bacterial infections, as well as allergens and injuries.
+The majority of sore throats are caused by viral and bacterial infections, as well as allergens and irritation.
 Without treatment, most sore throats improve in a couple of days.

 Antibiotics are used to treat strep throat and other bacterial illnesses.
 A swab test can be used by your doctor to determine if you have strep.